AndyMtz04/JobReport/README.md

 # JobReport
-Jobreport utilizes BeautifulSoup 4 to scrape jobs from job sites and pushbullet to send a message.
+Python script parses job board sites and sends a Pushbullet message of new available job postings

-# About JobReport
+## About JobReport
 This project was inspired by a craigslist job scraping script, and at one point contained some of the same code.
 Since then, the script has been completely redone and has implemented new features.

-# Setup
+## Setup

 Install Python 3